Efficient Sensor Placement from Regression with Sparse Gaussian Processes in Continuous and Discrete Spaces: Experiments

 \section{Experiments}

-We demonstrate our methods on four datasets—Intel lab temperature~\cite{bodikHGMPT04}, precipitation~\cite{brethertonWDWB99}, soil moisture~\cite{SoilData}, and ROMS ocean salinity~\cite{Shchepetkin05}.
-The datasets are representative of real-world sensor placement problems and some of these have been previously used as benchmarks~\cite{krauseSG08}.
-We used an RBF kernel~\cite{RasmussenW05} in these experiments.
+We demonstrate our methods on four datasets—Intel lab temperature~\citep{bodikHGMPT04}, precipitation~\citep{brethertonWDWB99}, soil moisture~\citep{SoilData}, and ROMS ocean salinity~\citep{Shchepetkin05}.
+The datasets are representative of real-world sensor placement problems and some of these have been previously used as benchmarks~\citep{krauseSG08}.
+We used an RBF kernel~\citep{RasmussenW05} in these experiments.

 The Intel lab temperature dataset contains indoor temperature data collected from 54 sensors deployed in the Intel Berkeley Research lab.
 The precipitation dataset contains daily precipitation data from 167 sensors around Oregon, U.S.A, in 1994.
 The US soil moisture dataset contains moisture readings from the continental USA, and the ROMS dataset contains salinity data from the Southern California Bight region.
-We uniform sampled 150 candidate sensor placement locations in the soil and salinity datasets.
+We uniformly sampled 150 candidate sensor placement locations in the soil and salinity datasets.

-For each dataset, we used a small portion of the data to learn the kernel parameters\footnote{Please refer to the Supplementary for further details.}. and used a Gaussian process~(GP) to reconstruct the data field in the environment from each method's solution placements.
+For each dataset, we used a small portion of the data to learn the kernel parameters. and used a Gaussian process~(GP) to reconstruct the data field in the environment from each method's solution placements.
 The GP was initialized with the learned kernel function, and the solution sensing locations and their corresponding ground truth labels were used as the training set in the GP.
 We evaluated our data field reconstructions using the root-mean-square error (RMSE).

-We benchmarked our approaches—Continuous-SGP~(Section~\ref{Continuous-SGP}), Greedy-SGP~(Section~\ref{greedy-sgp}), and Discrete-SGP~(Section~\ref{disc-sgp}).
-We also evaluated the performance of the approach in \cite{krauseSG08}, which maximizes mutual information~(MI) using the greedy algorithm~(Greedy-MI) in discrete environments, and we used the covariance matrix adaptation evolution strategy~(CMA-ES) to maximize MI~(CMA-ES-MI) as another baseline as it can handle continuous environments.
-We chose these baselines as they have also been show to perform well on sensor placement problems.
-All methods considered the sparsely labeled sensor placement problem, i.e., only a small portion of labeled data was available to learn the kernel parameters.
+We benchmarked our approaches—Continuous-SGP~(Section \ref{Continuous-SGP}), Greedy-SGP~(Section \ref{greedy-sgp}), and Discrete-SGP~(Section \ref{disc-sgp}).
+We also evaluated the performance of the approach presented in \citet{krauseSG08}, which maximizes mutual information (MI) using the greedy algorithm~(Greedy-MI) in discrete environments.
+Additionally, we utilized the approach outlined in \citet{HitzGGPS17}, which employs a covariance matrix adaptation evolution strategy to maximize MI~(CMA-ES-MI) as another baseline, given its capability to handle continuous environments.
+We chose these baselines as they are closely related approaches that address the sensor placement problem by maximizing MI computed using GPs and have demonstrated strong performance on existing benchmarks.

 We computed the solution sensor placements for 3 to 100 sensors (in increments of 5) for all the datasets, except for the Intel dataset, which was tested for up to 30 placement locations since it has only 54 placement locations in total.
 The experiments were repeated 10 times and we report the mean and standard deviation of the RMSE and runtime results in Figures~\ref{fig:rmse-benchmark} and~\ref{fig:time-benchmark}.
 We see that our approaches' RMSE results are consistently on par or better that the baseline Greedy-MI and CMA-ES-MI approaches.